chrislabarge/chrislabarge.github.io/about.md

 permalink: /about/
 ---

 My name is Chris LaBarge.
-I am a 26 year old hardcore musician who realized the music scene is not a field to make money an honest living anymore and decided in the summer of 2013  to pursue coding.
+I am a 26 year old hardcore musician who realized the music scene is not a great field to make an honest living anymore.
+So in the summer of 2013 I decided to pursue coding.
 I had experience with computers from an early age but never actually got into the nitty gritty of computers until recent.